AxewBoTX/dotfiles/README.md

 - [akinsho/nvim-bufferline.lua](https://github.com/akinsho/nvim-bufferline.lua) - A snazzy bufferline

 ## PowerShell setup (Windows)
-*NOTE*: The code inside Microsoft.Powershell_Profile.ps1 does not go inside the .config folder.
-It is just to set the environment var that sets the location of powershell config to the new location in .config/powershell folder that is the user_profile.ps1 file.
+**NOTE:**`The code inside Microsoft.Powershell_Profile.ps1 does not go inside the .config folder.
+It is just to set the environment var that sets the location of powershell config to the new location in .config/powershell folder that is the user_profile.ps1 file.`
 - [Scoop](https://scoop.sh/) - A command-line installer
 - [Git for Windows](https://gitforwindows.org/)
 - [Oh My Posh](https://ohmyposh.dev/) - Prompt theme engine